-Alternative 1: No Action - No Snowmobile / Snowcoach Use Alternative 2: Continue Snowmobile / Snowcoach Use at 2008 Plan Limits Alternative 3: Return Snowmobile / Snowcoach Use to 2004 Plan Limits Alternative 4: Mixed Use: Snowcoaches, Snowmobiles, and Road Plowing for Wheeled Vehicles Alternative 5: Transition to BAT Snowcoaches Only Based on User Demand Alternative 6: Implement Variable Management Alternative 7: Provide a Variety of Use Levels and Experiences for Visitors Preferred Alternative: Alternative 8: Implement the One-year Transition Portion of the DEIS Preferred Alternative ted to Snowcoach Use T T I 1 T Daily Snowcoach Limits (with allocations by entrance) n/a Up to 78 snowcoaches per day.
+Alternative 1: No Action - No Snowmobile / Snowcoach Use Alternative 2: Continue Snowmobile / Snowcoach Use at 2008 Plan Limits Alternative 3: Return Snowmobile / Snowcoach use to 2004 Plan Limits Alternative 4: Mixed Use: Snowcoaches, Snowmobiles, and Road Plowing for Wheeled Vehicles Alternative 5: Transition to BAT Snowcoaches Only Based on User Demand Alternative 6: Implement Variable Management Alternative 7: Provide a Variety of Use Levels and Experiences for Visitors Elements Relate ed to Snowcoach Use • • • • Daily Snowcoach Limits (with allocations by entrance) n/a Up to 78 snowcoaches per day.
 Entrance allocations: • West - 34 • South - 13 • North - 13 • East - 2 • Old Faithful - 16 Up to 78 snowcoaches per day through 2014.
 Entrance allocations: • West - 34 • South - 13 • North - 13 • East - 2 • Old Faithful - 16 Up to 30 snowcoaches per day.
 Entrance allocations: • South - 20 • Old Faithful - 8 • Norris - 2 Up to 78 snowcoaches per day initially, allocated by entrance the same as in alternative 2.
 As of 2014/1015, increase to up to 120 BAT snowcoaches per day (with a corresponding decrease in snowmobiles over a five-year period as snowcoach numbers increase).
-As the number of snowcoaches throughout the park increases, their allocation by entrance would rise proportionally. permitted per season.
+As the number of snowcoaches throughout the park increases, their allocation by entrance would rise proportionally.
+4,600 snowcoaches would be permitted per season.
 Daily use limits would vary between 0 and 78.
-Up to 80 snowcoaches per day maximum for one-half of winter season (45 days) Entrance allocations: • West: 36 • South: 14 • East: 2 • North: 12 • Old Faithful: 16 Up to 50 snowcoaches per day maximum for one-third of winter season (30 days) Entrance allocations: • West: 22 • South: 8 • East: 0 to 2 (East closed Dec.
+Up to 80 snowcoaches per day maximum for one-half of winter season (45 days) Entrance allocations: • West: 36 • South: 14 • East: 2 • North: 12 • Old Faithful: 16 Up to 50 snowcoaches per day maximum for one-third of winter seasor (30 days) Entrance allocations: • West: 22 • South: 8 • East: 0 to 2 (East closed Dec.
 15-21 and March 2-15) • North: 8 • Old Faithful: 10 Between 30 and 80 snowcoaches per day maximum for one-sixth of winter season (16 days) under one of two entrance allocations Allocation 1: • West: 12 • South: 6 • East: 0 (East closed Dec.
-15-21 and March 2-15) • North: 6 (North closed early for spring plowing) • Old Faithful: 6 Allocation 2: • West: 36 • South: 14 • East: 2 • North: 12 • Old Faithful: 16 Up to 78 snowcoaches per day for a one-year period.
-Entrance allocations: • West - 34 • South - 13 • North - 13 • East - 2 • Old Faithful - 16 Variable Snowcoach Numbers n/a Daily snowcoach levels would be fixed for the season.
+15-21 and March 2-15) • North: 6 (North closed early for spring plowing) • Old Faithful: 6 Allocation 2: • West: 36 • South: 14 • East: 2 North: 12 Old Faithful: 16 /ariable nowcoach numbers n/a Daily snowcoach levels would be fixed for the season.
 No variation would occur.
 Daily snowcoach levels would be fixed for the season.
 No variation would occur.
 Daily snowcoach levels would be fixed for the season.
 No variation would occur.
 Daily snowcoach levels would be fixed for the season.
 No variation would occur.
 Snowcoach levels would vary (daily, weekly or monthly) based on a pre-determined seasonal schedule.
-Snowcoach levels would vary (daily, weekly or monthly) based on a pre-determined seasonal schedule.
-Daily snowcoach levels would be fixed for the season.
-No variation would occur.
+Snowcoach levels would vary (daily, weekly or monthly) based on a predetermined seasonal schedule.